 The people of Arcot are mainly farmers.
 Arcot is the principal market for the surrounding agricultural area.
 Arcot also has a local weaving industry and ground nut oil industry.
 Arcot is popular for the Star Biriyani and sweets as Makkan Beda.

 Culture of Arcot

-As per the 2001 census, the population of Arcot is 50,267.
+According to the Population Census in the year 2011, the population of Arcot is 50,267.
 Males constitute 50% of the population and females 50%.
-The avverage literacy rate of Arcot is 75%, which is higher than the national average of 59.5%.
+The average literacy rate of Arcot is 75%, which is higher than the national average of 59.5%.
 In Arcot 54% of the males and 46% of females are literate.

 Arcot has famous temples.
 They are Sri Sundaramoorthi Vinayagar Temple, Sri Ramakrishna Shrine, Sri Devi Karumari Amman Temple, Sri Kasi Viswanathar Temple, Sri Varadharaja Perumal Temple, Sri Maha Ganapathy Temple and some more places of interests in and around Arcot are Delhi Gate, which is an 18th Century Architecture, Raja Rani Tank, Green Mosque, Pancha Pandavar Mountain, Green Thunder, water theme park in North Arcot District.